MOPED Practice: Optimization tidbits

 This isn’t to say that it’s impossible to redefine/change common terms to fit your game.
 Wingspan does exactly this with ‘draw a card’.
 However, the difference is in that, while in Wingspan you can draw cards from either a market zone or a randomized deck, ‘draw a card’ always means ‘put that card in your hand’.
 It’s close to the generally accepted definition of drawing that it’s intuitive.
 It doesn’t take any leaps of logic or much thinking in general to understand how it works.

-A closing example on how to do this right comes from a video game, Endless Space 2.
+A closing example on how to do this correctly comes from a video game, Endless Space 2.
 In that game, all the menus are designed around the fact that right-click is the dedicated ‘back’ button.
 This is an extremely uncommon choice for menu navigation, and initially it feels extremely weird.
 But very quickly, this builds up a very strong new intuition, to the point that after extended play, I found myself trying to right-click to go back in other games and even just other software in general.

 As a final point, here’s a very cool video about a bicycle with inverted steering.
 The human brain is ridiculously adaptive, and any habit or intuition can be learned, unlearned and relearned given enough time.
 (Un)fortunately, the usual gaming session isn’t nearly enough time for that, so try not to bend players’ minds too much during it.